-Risk management is a central part of the Group's strategic management, and is an ongoing process for identifying, evaluating and managing the significant risks faced by the Group that threaten the achievement of its business objectives.
+Risk management is a central part of the Group's strategic management, and is an ongoing process for identifying, evaluating and managing the significant risks faced by the Group that threaten the achievement of its business and strategic objectives.
 The Group's risk management function marshals the understanding of the potential upside and downside of all those factors which can affect the organisation by establishing an enterprise risk management system to proactively identify, analyse, control and manage all types of risks associated with its business and operations.
-Risk assessments and reports will be reported to the senior management on a regular basis.
-Senior management will then review the risk reports and assess the adequacy of action plans and devise appropriate business process or control systems to manage these risks.
+The enterprise risk management system is operated and monitored by the Group's enterprise risk management team (the "ERM Team") consisting of the Company's heads of human resources, supply chain services, manufacturing and corporate engineering and product liability as well as leaders from quality and reliability, finance, legal, information technology, environment and health and safety departments, collectively as a body representing key functions of the Group for execution of the enterprise risk management process.
+Risk assessments and reports will be reported to the ERM Team on a regular basis which will then review the risk reports and assess the adequacy of action plans and devise appropriate business process or control systems to manage these risks.
+The ERM Team will report to the Management.
+The Company's chief financial officer will represent the Management to report the operational adequacy and effectiveness of the internal control and enterprise risk management system to the audit committee.